In the second part of this series of articles, you can find some things to see and do in Kaohsiung, the second-largest city in Taiwan.

 Kaohsiung in two days: the second day

-On the second day take the bus from the Zuoying station to Fo Guang Shan, the largest Buddhist temple in Taiwan, and one of the most important in the world.
+On the second day, take the bus from the Zuoying station to Fo Guang Shan, the largest Buddhist temple in Taiwan and one of the most important in the world.

-If you left in the morning you will finish visiting Fo Guang Shan in the afternoon.
-At this point, if you still have some time you can go to Cijin Island, an island right in front of Kaohsiung.
-To get there take the ferry from Gushan, it costs 15 NTD.
+If you leave in the morning, you will finish visiting Fo Guang Shan in the afternoon.
+If you still have time, you can go to Cijin Island, an island right in front of Kaohsiung.
+To get there, take the ferry from Gushan, which costs 15 NTD.
 It’s a short ride: no more than 5 minutes.

 Two days should be enough to see Kaohsiung.
-If you are not planning to visit Fo Guang Shan but love shopping, then Sanduo it’s the place to go.
+If you are not planning to visit Fo Guang Shan but love shopping, then Sanduo is the place to go.
 Kaohsiung is also home to one of Asia’s largest malls: the Dream Mall.